eXtended Reality Winter School 2021

 Lecture 1: Lucio Tommaso De Paolis, University of Salento, Italy

-Extended Reality and Digital Twins
+Extended Reality in medicine and surgery

 Lecture 2: Luigi Gallo, ICAR-CNR, Italy